sn-lab/MouseGoggles/README.md

 ### Software Installation
 To install all necessary software, you'll first need a PC to install the Raspberry Pi OS to the SD card that will be installed in the Raspberry Pi.
 Next, you'll need to start up the Raspberry Pi and install the Godot game engine and custom display driver, as well as all dependencies listed in the instructions below.
 Software installation on the Raspberry Pi typically takes <5 minutes.

-1. Installing the Raspberry Pi Operating System
+1. Installing the Legacy Raspberry Pi Operating System
 	* Insert the micro SD card into your PC
 	* Download and install the [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
-	* Choose OS: "Raspberry Pi OS (32-bit)"
+	* Choose OS: "Raspberry Pi OS (Legacy)"
 	* Choose Storage: -select your SD card-
 	* Write
 	* Insert the SD card into your Raspberry Pi and power it on